 Interested in taking part but want to know more?

-Survey #1 is live
+Survey #1 is now closed

 Address: Health Behaviours, Nuffield Department of Primary Care Health Sciences, Radcliffe Observatory Quarter, Woodstock Road, Oxford.
 OX2 6GG

 The POWER study is funded and supported by the NIHR Applied Research Collaboration Oxford and Thames Valley (ARC OxTV) and the NIHR Oxford Biomedical Research Centre (BRC).